Who Is Painter Husain and What Are His Famous Artworks?

 FAQ

-Was painter Hussain the same as M. F. Husain?
+Was painter Husain the same as M. F. Husain?

 Yes.
 When people mention painter Hussain in the context of Indian art, they usually mean M. F. Husain, whose full name was Maqbool Fida Husain.